 Academic Disqualification and Activity Restrictions That Prevent Registration

-If a student is academically disqualified or otherwise prevented from registering for future periods/semesters, the student may still submit a FASAP Appeal.
+If student is academically disqualified or otherwise prevented from registering for future period/semester, student may still submit an FASAP Appeal.
 However, it will not be evaluated until the activity restrictions have been cleared.

 Notification of FASAP Appeal Decisions